Special Education Roundtable with a circle including icons symbolizing support for teachers and students

 Developing a special education program that is both effective and compliant has never been more essential.
 Leaders are navigating high expectations, staffing shortages, and the ongoing need to demonstrate meaningful outcomes.

-In this live roundtable, special education administrators will share real-world strategies for building programs that support student growth while meeting compliance expectations.
+In this live roundtable, special education administrators share real-world strategies for building programs that support student growth while meeting compliance expectations.

 What you'll learn